tandao0909/hands-on-with-DS/Chapter 10/note.md

 ## The perceptron:

 - The perceptron is one of the simplest ANN architectures.
+It is a node in the neural network which receives input from every node in the previous layer and apply a weighted sum to there inputs to output a single number.
 - It is based on a slightly different artificial neuron named *threshold logic unit* (TLU) or *linear threshold unit* (LTU).
 - The inputs and outputs are numbers (instead of on/of binary values):
     - Each input connection is associated with a weight.